-C. Encumbrances
+B. Encumbrances

-Encumbrance accounting is employed in governmental funds.
+Encumbrances accounting is employed in governmental funds.
 Encumbrances (e.g., purchase orders, contracts) outstanding at year-end are reported as restricted, committed, or assigned fund balances as appropriate.
-The encumbrances do not constitute expenditures or liabilities because the commitments will be reappropriated and honored during the subsequent year.
-The District did not have any significant outstanding encumbrances at August 31, 2020.
+The encumbrances do not constitute expenditures or liabilities, because the commitments will be reappropriated and honored during the subsequent year.
+All encumbrances have expired at year end.